SergeyNA/GarfTutor/howto.md

 #### Transfer function

-The program calculates the induced signal to the electrode.
+Garfield calculates the induced signal to the electrode.
 Readout electronics always make changes in reality.
 To simulate this effect, the convolution of the original induced signal with the transfer function is used.
 In my analysis, for greater realism, the LTspice package is used for these purposes.
 Therefore, the following code will save the data of the induced current to the anode wire.

 ```
 **************